EPA chief Pruitt denies report he sought AG Sessions' job in Oval Office meeting: '100 percent false'

 Embattled Environmental Protection Agency head Scott Pruitt on Tuesday strongly denied a report that he had asked Trump to fire Jeff Sessions and make him the next attorney general.

-Citing three people "familiar with the proposal," CNN first reportedthat Pruitt told Trump in an Oval Office meeting this spring that he wanted to take Sessions' job temporarily before running for office in Oklahoma.
+Citing three people "familiar with the proposal," CNN first reported that Pruitt told Trump in an Oval Office meeting this spring that he wanted to take Sessions' job temporarily before running for office in Oklahoma.

 "100 percent false – could not be further from the truth," Pruitt told Fox News.
 He said later: "This report is simply false.
 General Sessions and I are friends and I have always said I want nothing more than to see him succeed in his role."